-Students are required, before graduation, to have gained at least four months of approved industrial experience.
-This is normally achieved by working during the Christmas vacations at the end of the second and third years.
-During the second, third, and fourth years of the course, visits are made to various metallurgical works, and students are required to submit reports on some of these.
+Students are required, before graduation, to have gained at least sixteen weeks of approved industrial experience, and to have submitted satisfactory reports on the work done to comply with this requirement.
+Industrial experience is normally obtained during the long vacations at the end of second and third years.
+During the second, third and fourth years of the course, visits are made to various metallurgical works, and students are required to submit reports on some of these.